-Lucinda Sage-Midgorden © 2018
+Lucinda Sage-Midgorden © 2019

-Lucinda is the author of The Space Between Time is available in all ebook formats at Smashwords, or you can find the ebook at iBooks or Barnes and Noble.
+The Space Between Time is available in all ebook formats at Smashwords, or you can find the ebook at iBooks or Barnes and Noble.
 If you prefer a physical copy, you can find a print-on-demand version at Amazon.
 Stay tuned for news on the audiobook version Lucinda is working on.
 To join her email list, click here.
 She will never sell the names on her list.